Imo Awka Festival: History

-Festivity
+Festivities

-The Imo Awka festival is a two weeks events that commence with the females paying homage to Imoka, dancing the Opu Eke dance.
-The first day of the festival is always on Avbo (Afor) market day and on the evening of the Oye market day preceding the feast, the trumpet was blown, the Abia drum beaten and Ikolo Imoka sounded to marshal in Egwu Imoka.
+The Imo Awka festival is a two-week event that commence with the females paying homage to Imoka, dancing the Opu Eke dance.
+The first day of the festival is always on Avbo (Afor) market day and on the evening of the Oye market day preceding the feast, the trumpet is blown, the Abia drum beaten and Ikolo Imoka sounded to marshal in Egwu Imoka.

-The festival features four major events, the Ede-Mmuo, Ogwu Oghugha, Eqwu Opu-Eke and Egwu Imo-Oka.
-The Imo Awka festival showcases several kinds of masquerades that displays at the Imoka shrine.
-In 2019, it was observed that masquerades that has never been featured before were there which added more liveliness to the festival.
+The festival features four major events: the Ede-Mmuo, Ogwu Oghugha, Eqwu Opu-Eke and Egwu Imo-Oka.
+The festival showcases several kinds of masquerades at the Imoka shrine.

-There is an interesting part of the festival that features beating of canes called Nro-Nta between two male groups.
-They simply flog themselves until one refuses to beat back and surrenders.
-This mock battle is usually beating male folks but the female folk could watch.
-The essence of the battle is to test one's strength and endurance of pain.
+One part of the festival, Nro-Nta, features beating of canes between two male groups.
+The men flog themselves until one refuses to beat back and surrenders.
+Although usually only men participate, women are allowed to watch.
+The event aims to test participants' strength and endurance of pain.

 The festival concludes with visiting the Imo-Oka stream on the final day which is heralded by a heavy downpour of rain that falls in the late afternoon.
-In 2022, the festival was suspended due to the state at which the Awka town was at Cont.
+In 2020, the festival was suspended due to the COVID-19 pandemic.